fhirschmann/penchy/docs/job.rst

 JVM
 ---

-A JVM is a Java Virtual Machine and executes its Workload.
+:class:`~penchy.jobs.JVM` is an abstraction of Java Virtual Machines and executes its Workload.
 It may contain an Agent.

 You can specify options like you would on a shell (including a classpath).
 These